 It’s not that Americans don’t deserve a vacation.
 Americans work significantly longer hours than the French.
 In 2014, the French worked an average of 40.4 hours per week, while Americans worked an average of 47 hours per week.
-Yet something in American culture is keeping them from Cabo.
-The Americans of French Morning
+Yet something in American culture is keeping them from Cabo San Lucas.
+The Americans of Frenchly

 got to work were already at work and investigated the situation.